 Prioritize Faster Shooting is a feature in the iPhone's camera application settings, helping the device capture images faster, especially suitable for those who like to take many photos continuously.

-In many situations such as shooting at events or activities, this feature will be very useful to capture moments and movements.
+In many situations such as shooting at events or activities, this feature will be very useful to catch the moment, movement.
 However, this is not necessarily beneficial in normal shooting conditions.

-iPhone cameras are highly rated for their quality, but it would be better if you knew how to change a few settings.
+iPhone camera is highly appreciated for its quality but it will be better if you know how to change a few settings.

 This setting may or may not appear on older iOS versions or iPhones.
 Apple says Prioritize Faster Shooting is only available on iPhone XS/XR and later models and requires iOS 14 or later.

 Another tip for taking beautiful photos on the iPhone is to use the volume keys instead of pressing the shutter button on the screen.
-In some shooting conditions, pressing the volume keys will help users hold the device better, avoiding shaking or blurring the image, especially when taking selfies.
+In some shooting conditions, pressing the volume keys will help users hold the device better, avoiding shaking or blurry photos, especially when taking selfies.

 Khanh Linh